Read next

 This shifts the battlefield.
 Developers and objectors accustomed to fighting housing numbers at local plan inquiries may find the door already bolted.
 The debate on "how many homes" is moving up to the strategic level; the local plan will simply be about "where," not "if."

 Growth is no longer treated as a background benefit.
-It is a stated objective.
+It is an explicit objective.

-NPPF 2024 positions economic development as an essential component of sustainable development, while largely retaining the familiar framework for safeguarding employment land, supporting business growth, and enabling modern sectors.
+NPPF 2024 positions economic development as an essential component of sustainable development, while largely retaining the established framework for safeguarding employment land, supporting business growth and enabling modern sectors.

-The Draft 2025 direction places economic growth more centrally within the national reform agenda and signals a stronger intent to remove friction where development is appropriate.
-That approach is not simply pro-development.
+The draft NPPF 2025 pushes economic growth closer to the centre of national policy and signals a stronger intent to remove friction where development is appropriate.
+This is not simply a general pro-development tilt.
 It is also sector-specific.
-The draft explicitly champions the infrastructure of the modern economy, data centers, laboratories, gigafactories, and logistics, granting "substantial weight" to their delivery.
+The draft explicitly champions the infrastructure of the modern economy, including data centres, laboratories, gigafactories and logistics, and indicates that their delivery should carry substantial weight.

-Furthermore, it introduces a market-signal trigger: where there is evidence of high demand for logistics or commercial space, this can justify development outside settlements even where land is not allocated.
+Building on this, the draft introduces a clearer market-signal trigger.
+Where there is robust evidence of high demand for logistics or commercial space, that demand may justify development beyond settlement boundaries even where land has not been allocated.

-In practical terms, the draft’s more rules-based decision environment is likely to reduce the scope for refusals that rely on vague economic concerns, duplicative local policy wording, or speculative assertions about demand.
-Where proposals demonstrate need, compatibility, and deliverability, the planning system is expected to respond with greater clarity and speed.
+In practical terms, the draft’s more rules-based decision environment is likely to reduce the scope for refusals built on vague economic concerns, duplicative local policy wording or speculative assertions about demand.
+Where proposals demonstrate need, compatibility and deliverability, the planning system is expected to respond with greater clarity and speed.

 Growth is not the enemy of place-making.
 Poor growth is.
 The draft for NPPF 2025 reflects a belated recognition that a modern economy requires modern spatial planning, and that job creation and housing delivery are not competing objectives but mutually reinforcing ones.